Core climate concepts

 CPTO & Co-Founder

-This article explores how the EPI is structured, what it measures, and how companies can leverage its insights to drive sustainability improvements.
+This guide explains how the EPI is built, what its latest edition measures, and how companies can adapt its categories to their own sustainability strategy.

 Jaume Fontal